New creative project with too much choice?

 Did I make a mistake?
 “No dogs, no Irish, no blacks,” the notice said.

-I have Google-checked to see if the 50 Word Story idea is still of interest.
+I have Google-checked to see if the 50 Word Story idea is still going strong.
 And guess what, it is!
-The best sources were these –
+The best resources I could find are these –